ITWDiagraph/NextSerialization/README.md

 ## Overview

 The NextSerialization API has been created to facilitate reading and writing messages in the NEXT message format without the need to use the UI on an HMI device.
+Documentation for the serialization is available here: https://itwdiagraph.github.io/NextSerialization/

 ## Intended Audience